ajouellette/sway-vim-syntax/README.md

 ## Installation

-Install this with your favorite plugin manager, or simply put [i3vim] in your `~/.vim/syntax` directory (or `~/.config/nvim/syntax` for NeoVim)
+Install this with your favorite plugin manager, or simply put [sway.vim] in your `~/.vim/syntax` directory (or `~/.config/nvim/syntax` for NeoVim)

 ## Usage